Week 2: Computer-aided Design

 To generate images with Google Gemini you need to create an account and you can generate 15-35 images per day for free.

-For 3D Designing I have tried learning Fusion 360, Blender and Onshape.
+For 3D designing I tried learning Fusion 360, Blender, and Onshape.
 I will be using Fusion 360 to design a prototype for my final project.
-Before I start with my designing in Fusion 360 I have first made a draft sketch for the design.
+Before I started designing in Fusion 360, I first made a draft sketch.

-During the class, people form various expertise in many tools and one of them was the Fusion 360.
-I went online and explored on Fusion 360 and found a very helpful YouTube playlist to learn Fusion 360 from basics.
+During class, people shared their expertise in different tools, and one of them was Fusion 360.
+I went online and explored Fusion 360 and found a very helpful YouTube playlist to learn Fusion 360 from the basics.

-I have also learned that Fusion 360 is basically a digital workshop that lives on your computer and in the cloud.
-It is a single piece of software where you can design an object, test if it will break, and then figure out how to actually build it.
+I also learned that Fusion 360 is basically a digital workshop that lives on your computer and in the cloud.
+It's a single piece of software where you can design an object, test if it will break, and then figure out how to actually build it.

 Prototype_01

-After I had the draft sketch I started with the design in Fusion 360 but as always I failed the first attempt, I couldn't get the right hole size for the screws and I tried troubleshooting with different things, such as using AI, YouTube, Google and Fab Academy search but the problem kept getting bigger and bigger.
+After I had the draft sketch, I started with the design in Fusion 360, but as always I failed on the first attempt.
+I couldn't get the right hole size for the screws and I tried troubleshooting with different things, like using AI, YouTube, Google, and Fab Academy search, but the problem kept getting bigger and bigger.

 Prototype_02

-From prototype_01 I have learned that I have to be careful with dimensions.
-I started prototype_02 with clear beginning.
+From prototype_01 I learned that I have to be careful with dimensions.
+I started prototype_02 with a clear beginning.

 Then I created the sketch with the help of my draft sketch.

 After creating my sketch I extruded the box with a height of 15 mm.
-I have also extruded the base of the box with 2mm
+I also extruded the base of the box by 2mm.

-Next, I moved on with the lid where I used the box's sketches as the reference which is very helpful.
+Next, I moved on to the lid where I used the box's sketches as the reference, which was very helpful.

-I have also made holes on the lids for the screws
+I also made holes on the lid for the screws.

 Then I used the Join tool to join the lid to the box.